Stan's NoTubes ZTR Crest 29in Wheelset $595.00

 The BST equipped ZTR Crest rim is laced to a Stan's 3.30 hubset.
 The hubs house smooth-spinning chromoly cartridge bearings that ride on a lightweight 7075 alloy axles.
 The rear hub body features large, 58mm flanges.
 The driveside houses a hardened 30-point engagement ring, while the non-driveside is machined to reduce weight.
 The front hub gets a 58mm disc-side hub, with a smaller, 45mm flange on the non-disc side to balance strength and weight.

 The freehub is aluminum and it's compatible with Shimano and SRAM cassettes.
 The Stan's ZTR Crest 29in Wheelset is laced with 2.0/1.7/2.0 butted steel spokes and alloy nipples.
 It comes with Stan's rim tape and valve stems installed for instant use -- just add tires, sealant, and air.
-The front hub ships with a 9mm axle, but it can be converted with Stan's 15mm conversion kit.
+The front hub has a 9mm axle, but it can be converted with Stan's included 15mm conversion kit.
 The ZTR Crest 29in Wheelset has a rider weight limit of 190lbs.

 Reviews & Community

 - Familiarity: I've put it through the wringer